betatrek/BetatrekOnRails/README.md

 2. install PostgreSQL.
 3. To setup PostreSQL databases for development

-	1. execute `createuser betatrek` superuser? no create database? no create new roles? no
+	1. execute `createuser betatrek` Superuser? no, Create database? yes, Create new roles? no
 	2. execute `psql postgres` to enter the PostgreSQL terminal
 	3. enter `ALTER USER betatrek WITH ENCRYPTED PASSWORD 'bettafishswimminginapool';` to add a password.
 	4. confirm with `SELECT * FROM pg_user`